yonghoonkwon/Deep-Reflectance-Code/README.md

 ### Acknowldgements

 We thank [vlfeat](http://www.vlfeat.org/) and [matconvnet](http://www.vlfeat.org/matconvnet) teams for creating and maintaining these excellent packages.
-We would like to thank Felix Yu for hashing methods [https://github.com/felixyu](https://github.com/felixyu) and Cimpoi for FV-CNN encoders [https://github.com/mcimpoi](https://github.com/mcimpoi).
+We would like to thank Felix Yu for [hashing algorithms](https://github.com/felixyu) and Cimpoi for [FV-CNN encoders](https://github.com/mcimpoi).
 The copyrights of original codes reserve.